 The damage caused by these bees becomes even less so when compared with termites, famed for their voracious appetite for wood.

-The primary concern around holes in wood created by carpenter bees is the facilitation of moisture and in turn wood rot and general decay, shortening the lifespan of timber.
+The primary concern around holes in wood created by carpenter bees is the facilitation of moisture and, in turn, wood rot and general decay, shortening the lifespan of timber.

 Some of the other insects that eat or damage wood and pose a risk to wood in your home and garden.